 Are Eggs Bad for High Cholesterol

-While our bodies require some cholesterol, some types of cholesterol have been found to cause cardiovascular diseases.
+While our bodies require some cholesterol, some types have been found to cause cardiovascular diseases.

 For many years, doctors and medical organizations have perpetuated the notion that the cholesterol in eggs causes heart diseases, causing some people to avoid eggs altogether.

 However, there could be other reasons behind this notion.
-For starters, people usually eat eggs with accompaniments like bacon, which might have more cholesterol than eggs.
+People usually eat eggs with accompaniments like bacon, which might have more cholesterol than eggs.

-Also, the way most people prepare their eggs, pan frying, requires a lot of oil, which can increase the risk of heart disease compared to eggs only.
-Let’s look at what high cholesterol is, whether eggs increase cholesterol in the body and how many eggs people should eat daily.
+Most people also prepare their eggs by pan-frying them, which requires a lot of oil.
+Eating eggs alone can increase the risk of heart disease.
+Let’s examine high cholesterol, whether eggs increase cholesterol in the body, and how many eggs people should consume daily.

 What is High Cholesterol, and What Are Its Effects